Transparent Rewriting by Async-Materialized View

 Summaryβ

-Precomputed Results: Materialized views precompute and store query results, avoiding the overhead of repeated computations for each query.
+- Pre-computed Results: Materialized views pre-compute and store the query results, avoiding the overhead of repeated computations for each query.
 This is especially effective for complex queries that need to be executed frequently.

-Reduction of Join Operations: Materialized views can consolidate data from multiple tables into a single view, reducing the need for join operations during queries and thereby improving query efficiency.
+- Reducing Join Operations: Materialized views can combine the data of multiple tables into one view, reducing the join operations during queries and thus improving query efficiency.

-Automatic Updates: When the data in the base tables changes, materialized views can be automatically updated to maintain data consistency.
-This ensures that query results always reflect the latest data state.
+- Automatic Updates: When the data in the base tables changes, materialized views can be updated automatically to maintain data consistency.
+This ensures that the query results always reflect the latest data status.

-Maintenance Cost: The maintenance of materialized views requires certain system resources and time.
-Frequently updated base tables may result in higher update overhead for materialized views.
-Therefore, it is necessary to select an appropriate refresh strategy based on actual conditions.
+- Maintenance Cost: The maintenance of materialized views requires certain system resources and time.
+Base tables that are updated frequently may lead to relatively high update overheads for materialized views.
+Therefore, it is necessary to choose an appropriate refresh strategy according to the actual situation.

-Use Cases: Materialized views are suitable for scenarios where data changes infrequently but query frequency is high.
-For data that changes frequently, real-time computation may be more appropriate.
+- Applicable Scenarios: Materialized views are suitable for scenarios where the data change frequency is low and the query frequency is high.
+For frequently changing data, real-time computation may be more appropriate.

-The rational use of materialized views can significantly improve database query performance, especially in the case of complex queries and large data volumes.
-At the same time, it is also necessary to comprehensively consider factors such as storage and maintenance to achieve a balance between performance and cost.
+Reasonable utilization of async-materialized views can significantly improve the query performance of the database, especially in the case of complex queries and large data volumes.
+Meanwhile, factors such as storage and maintenance also need to be considered comprehensively to achieve a balance between performance and cost.